thaisnishimoto/42sp_04_Born2beRoot/README.md

 $ chage -W 7 <username/root>
 ```

 > 4. Your password must be at least 10 characters long.
-It must contain an uppercase letter and a number.
+It must contain an uppercase letter, a lowercase letter and a number.
 Also, it must not contain more than 3 consecutive identical characters.
 > 5. The password must not include the name of the user.
 > 6. The following rule does not apply to the root password **by default**: The password must have at least 7 characters that are not part of the former password.
 > 7. Of course, your root password has to comply with this policy